+Our visit to the Villa Cofresi Hotel, also known as Hotel Villa Cofresi in Rincon (Puerto Rico) was different than our previous visits.
 Going back to my home country for only a weekend it’s always hectic.
-Trying to see all the family and friends we can, while compromising not seeing others it’s never an easy task.
+Trying to see all the family and friends we can, while sacrificing not seeing others it’s never an easy task.
 Furthermore, for the last few years, we have only been traveling to Puerto Rico for weddings (and there are only a few things more hectic than a wedding).
-Arriving Thursdays or Fridays and departing on Sundays, did not give us the time we needed to explore and re-explore the island like we would have wanted.
-This time, we decided we were going to the island to enjoy the West-side.
-Mainly, one town from the 78 Puerto Rico has, Rincón and the Villa Cofresi Hotel.
+This time, we decided we were going to the island to enjoy ourselves, just like tourists do.

 Before you keep reading: GoldenAgeTrips.com is making use of affiliate links, which in some cases will end up in a commission for purchases originated from this website.
 However, all referred companies/products/accommodations have been tried out or researched by us first.